vaginessa/AndroidApps/README.md

 ---

-Feel free to add cool open source Android apps which would be missing from this list.
+Feel free to add cool open source Android apps which would be missing from this list or to correct any mistake you could spot.